MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Education/Remove-MgBetaEducationMeAssignmentSubmissionResource.md

 This allows you to 'reset' the resource to its original state.
 If the resource was not copied from the assignment but was added from the student, the resource is simply deleted.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [Remove-MgEducationMeAssignmentSubmissionResource](/powershell/module/Microsoft.Graph.Education/Remove-MgEducationMeAssignmentSubmissionResource?view=graph-powershell-v1.0)

 ## SYNTAX

 ### Delete (Default)